-- 1. Such student shall receive a complete refund of tuition and such general fees as assessed against all students at the institution. - (a) Proportionate refunds of room, board, and other fees which were paid to the institution shall be provided to the students, based on the date of withdrawal. - (b) If an institution contracts for services covered by fees which have been paid by and refunded to the student, the contractor shall provide a like refund to the institution. - 2.
-If the institution has a policy of repurchasing textbooks, students shall be offered the maximum price, based on condition, for the textbooks associated with such courses completing and receiving a grade in one (1) or more courses, the institution shall provide a reasonable opportunity for completion of the courses after deactivation.
+- 1. Such student shall receive a complete refund of tuition and such general fees as assessed against all students at the institution. - (a) Proportionate refunds of room, board, and other fees which were paid to the institution shall be provided to the students, based on the date of withdrawal. - (b) If an institution contracts for services covered by fees which have been paid by and refunded to the student, the contractor shall provide a like refund to the institution. - If the institution has a policy of repurchasing textbooks, students shall be offered the maximum price, based on condition, for the textbooks associated with such courses.

+When a student is required to cease attendance because of such military activation without completing and receiving a grade in one (1) or more courses, the institution shall provide a reasonable opportunity for completion of the courses after deactivation.